core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If Observe {{RFC7641}} is supported, for each ongoing observation, the client MUST use the stored value of the 'kid' parameter from the original Observe request, as value for the 'request\_kid' parameter in the two external\_aad structures (see {{sec-cose-object-ext-aad-enc}} and {{sec-cose-object-ext-aad-sign}}), when verifying notifications for that observation.

-This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{ssec-wrap-around-partial-iv}}).
+This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).

 # Message Processing in Pairwise Mode # {#sec-pairwise-protection}